Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Juli 2025 11.51.02 UTC
+- WIB: Rabu, 23 Juli 2025 12.39.10 UTC
-- WITA: Rabu, 23 Juli 2025 12.51.02 UTC
+- WITA: Rabu, 23 Juli 2025 13.39.10 UTC
-- WIT: Rabu, 23 Juli 2025 13.51.02 UTC
+- WIT: Rabu, 23 Juli 2025 14.39.10 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: nature
+Kategori: technology